 3.26 With the continued expansion of the PBMSA sector and students transitioning from private rentals to PBMSAs, it is too early to tell whether the increased competition from non-students for HMOs is a temporary problem (which can be managed by the contraction in students residing in existing HMO accommodation within the locality) or evidence of an emerging long-term supply issue.

+Section 8(2)(d) of the 2016 Act

+In assessing the number and capacity of licensed HMOs as well as the need for HMO accommodation in the locality, officers cannot be satisfied that the granting of the HMO licence will not result in overprovision of HMO accommodation in the locality of the accommodation for the purpose of section 8(2)(d) of the 2016 Act.

+Objections

+3.28 No objections were received in relation to this application.

+Attendance

-Section 8(2)(d) of the 2016 Act 3.27 In assessing the number and capacity of licensed HMOs as well as the need for HMO accommodation in the locality, officers cannot be satisfied that the granting of the HMO licence will not result in overprovision of HMO accommodation in the locality of the accommodation for the purpose of section 8(2)(d) of the 2016 Act.
-Objections 3.29 No objections were received in relation to this application.
-Attendance 3.30 The applicant and/or their representatives will be available to discuss any matters relating to the licence application should they arise during your meeting.
-Suitability of the premises 3.31 The accommodation was certified as complying with the physical standards for an HMO for 5 persons by a technical officer from the NIHMO service, on the 01 February 2023.
-Notice of proposed decision 3.32 On the 15 February 2024, pursuant to Paragraph 9 of Schedule 2 of the Houses in Multiple Occupation Act (Northern Ireland) 2016, Officers issued a Notice of Proposed Decision to the Applicant setting out the terms of the proposed licence.
-Appendix 2 3.33 The Notice of Proposed Decision stated that the Council proposed to refuse the licence on the grounds of overprovision.
+3.29 The applicant and/or their representatives will be available to discuss any matters relating to the licence application should they arise during your meeting.

+Suitability of the premises

+3.30 The accommodation was certified as complying with the physical standards for an HMO for 5 persons by a technical officer from the NIHMO service, on the 12 August 2024.

+Notice of proposed decision

+- On the 15 October 2024, pursuant to Paragraph 9 of Schedule 2 of the Houses in Multiple Occupation Act (Northern Ireland) 2016, Officers issued a Notice of Proposed Decision to the Applicant setting out the terms of the proposed licence.
+Appendix 2 - 3.32 The Notice of Proposed Decision stated that the Council proposed to refuse the licence on the grounds of overprovision.
 A statement of reasons for the proposal was included in the Notice of Proposed Decision.

+Applicant's response to the notice of proposed decision

+On the 6 November 2024 representations were received on behalf of the applicant from McCann & McCann Solicitors.
+These are attached at Appendix 3 of this report.

+Officers' response to representations

-Applicant's response to the notice of proposed decision 3.34 On the 7 March 2024 representations were received from McCann & McCann solicitors on behalf of the applicant.
-Appendix 3 Financial and Resource Implications 3.35 None.
-The cost of assessing the application and officer inspections are provided for within existing budgets.
+3.34 Officers' response to the representations made on behalf of the applicant can be found at Appendix 4 of this report.

+Financial and Resource Implications

+3.35 None.
+The cost of assessing the application and officer inspections is provided for within existing budgets.

 Equality and Good Relations Implications 3.36 There are no equality or good relations issues associated with this report.
 Appendices - Documents Attached Appendix 1 - Location Map Appendix 2 - Notice of Proposed Decision.
-Appendix 3 - Representations on behalf of the applicant
+Appendix 3 - Representations in response to the notice of proposed decision.
+Appendix 4 - Officers response to representations made on behalf of the applicant.